 Regular fan speed at height

-Using a higher value increases the adhesion to the bed, but can also lead to oozing and thus reduced print quality.
-Printing with the fans full on from a height of 0.5 mm is usually sufficient.
+Using a higher value increases the adhesion to the bed, but can also lead to oozing and a reduced print quality.
+Printing with the fans on full from a height of 0.5 mm is usually sufficient.

 Initial fan speed

-This setting controls the fan speed on the intial layer only, which sticks to the build plate.
-The speed then increases to the regular fan speed, which is hit at the regular fan speed height setting.
+This controls the fan speed on the initial layer only, which adheres to the build plate.
+The speed then changes back to the regular fan speed, which is achieved once it reaches the height setting for the regular fan speed.

 Minimum layer time

-The minimum layer time determines the time it at least should take to print one layer.
-If a layer would take less than the set value, the printer will slow down, so that the minimum layer time is reached.
+The minimum layer time determines the time it should take to print one layer.
+If a layer would normally take less time than the set value, the printer slows down, so that the minimum layer time is reached.
 This allows the printed material to cool down properly before printing the next layer.

-This is the minimum speed at which the printer is forced to print at, despite slowing down due to the minimum layer time.
-When the printer would slow down too much, the pressure in the nozzle would be too low and result in bad print quality.
+This is the minimum speed at which the printer is forced to print, despite slowing down to the minimum layer time.
+When the printer slows down too much, the pressure in the nozzle is too low and results in a bad print quality.

-If a minimum layer time of for example 5 seconds would require the printer to print at a print speed of 8 mm/s it will only do that if at least 8 mm/s is set as minimum speed.
-If the minimum speed would be 10 mm/s, it means that it won’t print slower than 10 mm/s and that the layer time will change accordingly (and thus can be shorter than 5 seconds).
+For example, if a minimum layer time of 5 seconds requires the printer to print at a speed of 8 mm/s, it will only do that if at least 8 mm/s is set as minimum speed.
+If the minimum speed is set at 10 mm/s, that means that it won’t print slower than 10 mm/s and that the layer time will change accordingly, and would then be shorter than 5 seconds.

-By enabling this setting you allow the print head to move away from print when it’s printing at the minimum speed but has not yet reached the minimum layer time.
+By enabling this setting you allow the print head to move away from the print during printing, while at the minimum speed, but when it has not yet reached the minimum layer time.
 The print head will wait until the minimum layer time has passed and will then move back to the print to continue.
-This gives the printed material enough time to cool down while the minimum speed is used.
+This gives the printed material enough time to cool down while at the minimum speed.